tadas-subonis/dev-tasubo-com-blog/_posts/2020-09-02-functional-programming-for-data-scientists.md

  - etc

 but we usually get some kind of list first.
-In Python, it means a specific type of array-like collection but in reality we just need some kind of Iterable.
+In Python, it means a specific type of array-like collection but in reality, we just need some kind of Iterable.

 ## Enter the map